 text_margins = [round(container.x0) for container in containers]

 sorted_text_margins = sorted([margin for margin, count in c.most_common() if count > limit])</code></pre>

 Counting the number of times a text margin occurs is also useful to eliminate elements that do not belong to the main text, such as titles and sometimes headers and footers.

-By sorting the margins from left to right, you also get a hierarchy.
+You also get a hierarchy by sorting the margins from left to right.
 This is useful for separating first-level text from the second-level, and so on.